 Stress is an inevitable part of life that we all have to deal with on some level or another.
 And for women who are going through a seasonal transitional change during their midlife years, the stress can be even more challenging to deal with.
 Many women notice that during times of transition, their sleep shifts, their energy fluctuates, their emotions feel closer to the surface, and their bodies seem to speak louder than ever before.

-Thankfully, there are tools out there that can help keep stress at a manageable level, and that is called mind-body practices.
-I am currently working on getting certified in Reiki I and II, and I personally found that practicing self-Reiki on myself has been very healing and stress-relieving.
-I plan to provide Reiki as a add on service to my coaching practice.
+Fortunately, there are effective tools available to help manage stress, known as mind-body practices.
+I am currently pursuing certification in Reiki I and II, and I have found that practicing self-Reiki has been deeply healing and stress-relieving.
+I plan to offer Reiki as an additional service alongside my coaching practice.

 These practices may include: